-- The interest-rate curve set by the Commissioner which is based on the real yield to maturity of bonds of the Government of Israel, with convergence in the long-term to a fixed real rate of 2.6% (UFR) plus a margin (VA) that was set by the Commissioner.
+The interest rate curve set by the Commissioner which is based on the real yield to maturity of bonds of the Government of Israel, with convergence in the longterm to a fixed real rate of 2.6% (UFR) plus a margin (VA) that was set by the Commissioner.

-Calculation Methodology
+B. Calculation Methodology

-The Economic Solvency Ratio Report as of December 31, 2022 and December 31, 2021 was calculated and prepared in accordance with the Economic Solvency Regime Directives.
+The Economic Solvency Ratio Report as of December 31, 2023 and December 31, 2022 was calculated and prepared in accordance with the Provisions of the Economic Solvency Regime.